rishikaarya/Dynamic-Plots/README.md

 # Dynamic-Plots
-"Dynamic PLots - 045046.ipynb" Contains the Source Code, Analysis, and Outputs for Dynamic Plots created for the mentioned datasets.
+"Dynamic Plots - 045046.ipynb" Contains the Source Code, Analysis, and Outputs for Dynamic Plots created for the mentioned datasets.

 "pizza sales (1) is the Datasets used for making Dynamic Plots.